-Section 3 documents that quant ratings are strongly predictive of future returns, and Section 4 finds that SA report recommendations became more correlated with quant ratings after the introduction of quant ratings on SA platform.
-Taken together, these findings point to the possibility that SA report recommendations became more predictive of future returns (i.e., more informative) following the release of the quant ratings.
+Section 3 documents that quant ratings are strongly predictive of future returns, and Section 4 finds that SA report recommendations became more correlated with quant ratings after the platform design change.
+Taken together, these findings point to the possibility that SA report recommendations became more predictive of future returns (i.e., more informative) following the change.
 On the other hand, prior work finds that SA research is also a strong predictor of future returns (Chen et al., 2014).
 Thus, if quant ratings serve as a substitute for fundamental analysis, then reports that incorporate quantitative information could contain less fundamental information, and potentially less total information.
-This prediction is in line with Dugast and Foucault (2018), who note that while low precision signals (e.g., quant ratings) can be valuable, their presence may ultimately harm informativeness because they reduce the incentive to collect more precise signals (e.g., users own information production).
+This prediction is in line with Dugast and Foucault (2018), who note that while low precision signals (e.g., quant ratings) can be valuable, their presence may ultimately harm information production).
 Thus, the relation between quant ratings and report informativeness is ultimately an empirical question.